-The MixedBag dataset is small enough to run the more computationally expensive Chamfer [6] and Hausdorff [27] distance measures.
-They achieved an error rate of 6.0% and 7.0% respectively [38], slightly worse than Euclidean distance.
-Likewise the Chicken dataset allows us to compare directly to [24], which used identical experiments to test 6 different algorithms based on discrete sequences extracted from the shapes.
-The best of these algorithms had an error rate of 20.5% and took over a minute for each distance calculation, whereas our approach takes an average time of 0.0039 seconds for each distance calculation3.
-For the Diatom dataset, the results are competitive with human experts, whose error rates ranged from 57% to 13.5% [12], and only slightly worse than the Morphological Curvature Scale Spaces (MCSS) approach of [12], which got 26.0%.
+The MixedBag dataset is small enough to run the more computationally expensive Chamfer [5] and Hausdorff [18] distance measures.
+They achieved an error rate of 6.0% and 7.0% respectively [24], slightly worse than Euclidean distance.
+Likewise the Chicken dataset allows us to compare directly to [17], which used identical experiments to test 6 different algorithms based on discrete sequences extracted from the shapes.
+The best of these algorithms had an error rate of 20.5% and took over a minute for each distance calculation, whereas our approach takes an average time of 0.0039 seconds for each distance calculation.
+For the Diatom dataset, the results are competitive with human experts, whose error rates ranged from 57% to 13.5% [8], and only slightly worse than the Morphological Curvature Scale Spaces (MCSS) approach of [8], which got 26.0%.
 Note however that the Euclidean distance requires zero parameters once the time series have been extracted, whereas the MCSS has several parameters to set.
-On the aircraft dataset the data donors tried 4 different Hidden Markov Model based approaches and achieve a best error-rate of 0.95% [35].
-However, we can achieve this accuracy with zero-parameter Euclidean distance and get zero error with DTW.
-The data donors of the fish dataset tested many shape descriptors, such as Fourier descriptors, polygon approximation and line segments to achieve the best error rate of 36.0% [19], however we get dramatically lower error rates for both Euclidean distance and DTW.